 At around the six month mark send out ‘save the date’ invites to keep your event fresh in people’s minds and to create a sense of anticipation.

 Two months after this, so around four months before your event, you should start sending out links for registration.
 One handy way of keeping on top of signups (and your bounce rate) is to add a backend tracking tag to your registration link via Google Analytics.
 This will allow you to see data such as how many people have clicked your link, how many have completed registration, and how many have clicked but not registered.
 If you’re getting large numbers of people clicking and not registering you might want to go back and take a look at your registration process or page in case it’s not that clear or enticing.

 Leave it another month (three months before the event date) and send out your final calls for registration.

 9. Arrange transportation to and from the airport, if necessary.

-Now you’ll need to be giving the venue and/or hotel you’ve booked a final head count, especially if you have planned on catering for your event.
-You’ll also need to finalise the menus, including of course, taking into account various dietary requirements, restrictions and allergies as expressed by your attendees when they registered.
+Now you’ll need to give the venue and/or hotel you’ve booked a final head count, especially if you have planned on catering for your event.
+You’ll also need to finalize the menus, including of course, taking into account various dietary requirements, restrictions and allergies as expressed by your attendees when they registered.

 11. Write your agenda and a welcome message for registered attendees.